Smoke control in practice: what engineers need to understand under the Building Safety Act

 The introduction of the Building Safety Act and updates to BS 9991:2024 have placed greater emphasis on competence, accountability and the robustness of fire safety strategies in buildings.
 For many engineers, this brings a need to better understand how smoke control systems are selected, designed and assessed in practice.

-Register for the free webinar now
+Watch the webinar on demand now